wanga158-mcmaster/riscv-endec/README.md

 # endec

-A C++ implementation of a RISC-V instruction decoder that converts assembly instructions into their corresponding machine code representations.
+A C++ implementation of a RISC-V instruction encoder/decoder that converts assembly instructions into their corresponding machine code representations.

 ## Supported Instructions